PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 }
 ```

-...then check each loop if counter is less than 10.
-If `counter` becomes bigger than 10 (since we increase it each loop) then the loop will stop running.
+(1) ...then check each loop if counter is less than 10.
+If `counter` becomes bigger than 10 (since we increase it each loop) then the loop will stop running, and our program will finish running.

-Run this code you should see the phrase "Hello.
+Run this code.
+You should see the phrase "Hello.
 Yes, its me again...
 No I did not bring pizza." get printed 10 times.

 # Syntax sugar
 It turns out that increasing a number is so common we have "syntax sugar" (AKA a shortcut) for doing this!